 - Refugee/asylee relative petitions (Form I-730, Refugee/Asylee Relative Petition) for beneficiaries who are in the United States and are petitioning to join a principal asylee/refugee applicant.

-All individuals who filed on or after March 6, 2017 adjustment of status applications (Form I-485), based on a pending or approved employment-based I-140 petition, will be interviewed at a USCIS Field Office in their area of residence.
+UPDATE: We were recently informed, through discussions between the American Immigration Lawyers Association (AILA) and USCIS, that all individuals who filed on or after March 6, 2017 adjustment of status applications (Form I-485), based on a pending or approved employment-based I-140 petition, will be interviewed at a USCIS Field Office in their area of residence.
+This was an unexpected retroactive requirement that would apply even to individuals who filed their cases prior to the effective date of the new requirement.

 According to USCIS, conducting in-person interviews would provide immigration officers with the opportunity to verify the information provided in an individual’s application, to discover new information that may be relevant to the adjudication process and to determine the credibility of the individual seeking permanent residence in the United States.
 Field offices are directed to assess the validity of the supporting documents upon which the Service Center relied in approving the I-140, and to evaluate whether the evidence submitted to support the petition was accurate, bona fide, and credible.
 The applicant will be asked to explain where they will work, what they are going to do, and their educational background and experience.
 USCIS will also confirm that the employer still intends to employ the applicant and that the applicant still intends to take up employment.
 If the field officer finds the evidence does not support the approval, he or she must send it and all associated I-485s back to the Service Center with a recommendation to revoke the I-140.